joepatol/aras/README.md

 - add debug logs
 - timeout on waiting from message from ASGI app (what if more_body == true and its never send?)
 - Store bytes in `Bytes` iso `Vec`
-- Should max_size be an option?
+- Should max_size be an option type?